Skip to content

 If your S3 bucket is in us-east-1 and your Azure storage account is in westeurope, Blober handles the cross-region transfer.
 S3's cross-region copy limitations (which affect native S3-to-S3 copies) do not apply here because the data flows through your machine.

 The tradeoff is that transfer speed depends on your internet connection.
-For very large migrations (50 TB+), this is slower than a datacenter-to-datacenter transfer.
-But for migrations under 10 TB, running through Blober on a fast connection is often faster than coordinating managed services.
+For very large migrations (50 TB+), this is usually slower than a datacenter-to-datacenter transfer.
+But for gigabytes to a few terabytes, running through Blober on a fast connection can be simpler than coordinating a managed migration service.

 Download Blober at blober.io